-We will be hosting a Virtual Information Meeting on September 27, 2021.
-Contact the Recruiting Officer using the contact form at the bottom of this page to register.
+Contact the Recruiting Officer using the contact form at the bottom of this page for more information.

 Welcome future Cadets and families!
 We are excited to have you join our Program.
 We’re sure you have a number of questions.
 Below, please find a recruit information video, a number of commonly asked questions, and a contact form to contact our Recruiting Officer.

 Frequently Asked Questions

 What is the Air Cadet Program?

 Air Cadets is a national organization whose purpose is to develop the attributes of leadership, physical fitness, and active citizenship in youth within a safe environment that stimulates an interest in the Canadian Forces.
 To accomplish this, Cadets participate in a range of mandatory and optional activities throughout the training year.
 They also receive valuable training in areas such as leadership, aviation studies, survival, and public speaking, to name just a few.
 The Program also instills in Cadets life skills such as organization, time management, responsibility, and accountability, which all remain valuable long after they have left the Program.

 A cadet may earn two high school credits by fulfilling the necessary requirements.
 They can earn high school community service hours by participating in a variety of local supervised community opportunities.
 Cadets have the option to apply to attend a variety of summer training programs that are organized by the national and provincial levels of the Cadet Program.

 There are over 24,000 Air Cadets across Canada with many successful alumni including Chris Hadfield and (1st female) Snowbirds pilot and commander Lieutenant-Colonel Maryse Carmichael.

 Visit the Cadets Canada website to learn more about the cadet program.